codegarden13/AI-WebAnalyzer/readme.md

-multi-phase Ollama analysis layer that eats CSS and graph data from it.
-It combines structured data (the css_graph.json) and semantic reasoning from Ollama.
+A multi-phase Ollama analysis layer that eats CSS and graph data from its output.
+It combines structured data (generated css_graph.json) and semantic reasoning from Ollama.

+Fold out:
 <details>
 <summary>🧩 Features</summary>